 What’s New With WCAG 2.2

-The World Wide Web Consortium (W3C) is expected to release the latest version of its Web Content Accessibility Guidelines (WCAG) in early 2023.
-Here’s what you need to know about the proposed changes — and how they affect earlier versions of WCAG.
+The World Wide Web Consortium (W3C) is expected to release the latest version of its Web Content Accessibility Guidelines (WCAG) in Q3 2023.
+Here’s what you need to know about WCAG 2.2 — and how these changes affect earlier versions of WCAG.

 What Are the Web Content Accessibility Guidelines?

 Published by the W3C, the Web Content Accessibility Guidelines provide a set of accessibility standards and instructions on making digital content more accessible to people with disabilities.

 WCAG is regularly updated to keep pace with the latest technologies and user preferences.
 In 2021, the Web Accessibility Initiative (WAI) — which helps develop standards and support materials for web accessibility — announced a working draft of WCAG 2.2.

 How Does WCAG 2.2 Relate to Previous Versions?

 As with previous versions, WCAG 2.2 will build on the 78 success criteria already outlined in WCAG 2.1.
 These criteria will be broken into three levels: A, AA, and AAA.

 Level A success criteria represent a minimum conformance level for accessibility.
 However, many global accessibility laws — including Section 508 of the Rehabilitation Act and The Accessibility for Ontarians with Disabilities Act (AODA) — require Level AA conformance.

 As of May 17, 2023, the WCAG 2.2 proposal (or Candidate Recommendation) included nine new success criteria.
 Each of these criteria is still up for feedback and changes, so there’s no guarantee that all of them will make it into the final version of WCAG 2.2.